 The 72 hour Go-Bag or Ready Bag that is recommended by FEMA and emergency management directors worldwide is designed for you to carry so you can walk to a safe location and survive for 3 days.

-A leash is more important to have on your person, along with basic obedience training for your dog in case a leash is not available.
+A leash is more important to have with your dog along with basic obedience training, in case a leash is not available.

 A pillow case is handy to hold cats or other small mammals during extremely frightening times because the animal cannot see what is going on, they can breath and the material is comforting like a nest.